theangelperalta/example-buck-ribs-needle/README.md

 # example-buck-ribs-needle
 This repo shows how to build an iOS applications using Buck, RIBs, and Needle.
 Big thanks to the AirBnB team for their work on [BuckSample](https://github.com/airbnb/BuckSample), without this project, this work wouldn't be possible.

+## Documentation
+To get started with this project, I'd recommend reviewing the [RIBs documentation](https://github.com/uber/RIBs/wiki) along with this project's [documentation](https://github.com/Angel-Cortez/example-buck-ribs-needle/wiki).
+This project implements both the [RIBs](https://github.com/uber/RIBs) and [Needle](https://github.com/uber/Needle) frameworks, along with showing an example of a plugin.

 ### To Install